-An person with perfect pitch can recognize musical pitches in every day life like you can recognize words that you hear.
+A person with perfect pitch can recognize musical pitches in everyday life like you can recognize words that you hear.
 If someone spoke to you in your language and an accent you’re familiar with, there’s no thought involved in recognizing the words they are using.
 Depending on the subject it may take longer to understand the meaning of those words, but the words themselves are obvious.
 This is how an individual with perfect pitch hears sounds.
 They can recognize sounds innately.

 What Perfect Pitch is Not

-Perfect pitch is not relative pitch.
-Having good relative pitch does not lead to perfect pitch, and having good perfect pitch does not lead to relative pitch.
+Perfect pitch is not a relative pitch.
+Having a good relative pitch does not lead to a perfect pitch, and having good perfect pitch does not lead to a relative pitch.
 They are two completely different skills.

 Relative pitch is learned, and perfect pitch is innate or developed naturally at a very young age.

 Perfect pitch is enigmatic.
 People have difficulty understanding and defining it.
 Many myths have developed around perfect pitch that needs to be dispelled.
 Let’s look at a few of them.

 People with perfect pitch know when anything is out of tune.
 They can tell the difference between an A at 440 Hz and an A at 442 Hz (the difference between those two frequencies is almost inaudible to most people).
 This can actually be true.
 There are degrees of perfect pitch.
 Some people with perfect pitch wouldn’t be able to tell the difference between those two frequencies, but others could.